-The Prime Machine is a user-friendly corpus tool for English language teaching and self-tutoring based on the Lexical Priming theory of language; the software was developed by Stephen Jeaco.
+The Prime Machine is a user-friendly corpus tool for English language teaching, linguistic analysis and self-tutoring based on the Lexical Priming theory of language; the software was developed by Stephen Jeaco.

 About the software

-The Prime Machine is an English language learning and teaching tool, designed to provide learners with a multitude of examples from corpus texts and additional information about the contextual environment in which words and combinations of words occur.
+The Prime Machine is an English language learning, teaching and research tool, designed to provide users with a multitude of examples from corpus texts and additional information about the contextual environment in which words and combinations of words occur.
 It is a client-server app, allowing you to search from a range of pre-prepared English language corpora.
 Users can type in words or phrases and view concordance lines and other corpus data.
-It runs on Windows (Windows XP and above), and is a 32 bit application.
+It has research tools for more advanced concordancing, and there are also DIY corpus tools allowing small collections of your own English texts to be analysed and compared with the ready-made online corpora.
+The software runs on Windows (Windows XP and above), and is a 32 bit application.
+MacOS and Windows 64 bit HD versions are currently in advanced stages of development (available for download below).
+Trimmed down versions for tablets and smart phones are also in the pipeline.
 Click here for The Prime Machine Version History.

 My doctoral thesis explains some of the pedagogical rational for the development of The Prime Machine, as well as some technical details and an evaluation.